Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 650 Ti 2GB should in theory be quite a bit faster than the GeForce GT 430 (OEM) overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 650 Ti 2GB should perform a lot faster than the GeForce GT 430 (OEM) overall. (explain)

-Texel RateThe GeForce GTX 650 Ti 2GB is a lot (about 430%) more effective at texture filtering than the GeForce GT 430 (OEM). (explain)
+Texel RateThe GeForce GTX 650 Ti 2GB should be much (approximately 430%) better at anisotropic filtering than the GeForce GT 430 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison